Roblox/creator-docs/content/en-us/projects/assets/api.md

 }
 ```

-To get back the asset metadata, you would go over the data array and extract the ids, call the GetItemDetails endpoint on toolbox-service like this:
+To get back the asset metadata, you can go over the data array and extract the IDs with the `GetItemDetails` endpoint on `toolbox-service` like this:

 ```bash
 GET https://apis.roblox.com/toolbox-service/v1/items/details?assetIds={assetId1}%2C{assetId2}